US STOCKS-S&P closes barely lower despite N. Korea tensions

 Investors had rushed to safe-haven assets after strongly worded exchanges between Washington and nuclear-armed North Korea late on Tuesday.
 U.S. Secretary of State Rex Tillerson said he did not believe there was an imminent threat.

-"You'd need to see something more tangible than just rhetoric for a broader pullback," said Richard Steinberg, managing director at HSW Advisors, a finance team within HighTower Advisors, in New York.
+"You'd need to see something more tangible than just rhetoric for a broader pullback," Richard Steinberg, managing director at HighTower Advisors in New York.

 After a dip of as much as 0.52 percent earlier in the day, Wall Street's three major indexes bounced off intraday lows.